 It is important to exclude diabetes or hyperglycemia as many patients with type 2 diabetes can present with symptoms and signs of peripheral vascular disease or neuropathy before the establishment of the diagnosis of diabetes.
 A fasting blood glucose level is therefore indicated.

 Testosterone levels should also be checked to exclude male hypogonadism as the cause of erectile dysfunction.
 Other tests to exclude systemic diseases include liver function tests, kidney function tests and BNP levels to exclude heart failure/cardiovascular disease.

 Imaging and more advanced evaluation for erectile dysfunction

 Erectile dysfunction is a very subjective symptom and specific sexual questionnaires should be used to objectively evaluate sexual performance and to confirm the diagnosis of erectile dysfunction.
 These questionnaires exist to confirm the diagnosis of erectile dysfunction but cannot identify the cause of the problem.

-The next step would be to exclude vascular causes by performing either an intracavernosal injection or a color Doppler ultrasound scan.
+The next step would be to exclude vascular causes by performing either an intracavernosal injection of vasodilators that cause tumescence within 10-15 minutes or a color Doppler ultrasound scan.
 Achieving an erection with injections is indicative of the severity of the erectile dysfunction.
 Color Doppler ultrasound scans help to diagnose arteriogenic erectile dysfunction.